-The SIFT Rules apply to a trust or partnership the interests in which are listed or traded on a stock exchange or other public market (as defined for purposes of the SIFT Rules) if the trust or partnership holds one or more "non-portfolio properties".
+The SIFT Rules apply to a trust or partnership the interests in which are listed or traded on a stock exchange or other public market (as defined for purposes of the SIFT Rules) if the trust or partnership holds one or more "non-portfolio properties" unless, in the case of a trust, such trust qualifies as a "real estate investment trust" for purposes of the Tax Act.
 Non-portfolio properties generally include certain investments in real properties situated in Canada, in corporations and trusts resident in Canada, and in partnerships with specified connections to Canada.
 The Trust does not expect the Trust Units or any interest in the Trust, the Partnership or any other Subsidiary to be listed or traded on a stock exchange or other public market for purposes of the SIFT Rules.
 However, if investments in the Trust, the Partnership or any other Subsidiary were to become publicly listed or traded, there can be no assurance that the Trust, the Partnership or such other Subsidiary would not be subject to the SIFT Rules, in which case certain income tax considerations described below would, in some respects, be materially and adversely different.